Al Grey: Career

 Al Grey was born in Aldie, Virginia, United States, and grew up in Pottstown, Pennsylvania.
 He was introduced to the trombone at the age of four, playing in a band called the Goodwill Boys, which was led by his father.
-During World War II he served in the U.S. Navy, where he continued to play the trombone.
+During World War II, he served in the U.S. Navy, where he continued to play the trombone.
 Soon after his discharge, he joined Benny Carter's band, then the bands of Jimmie Lunceford, Lucky Millinder, and Lionel Hampton.
-In the 1950s, he was a member of the big bands of Dizzy Gillespie and Count Basie.
+In the 1950s, he was a member in the big bands of Dizzy Gillespie and Count Basie.
 He led bands in the 1960s with Billy Mitchell and Jimmy Forrest.
-Later in life he recorded with Clark Terry and J. J. Johnson.
+Later in life, he recorded with Clark Terry and J. J. Johnson.
 He made thirty recordings under his own name and another seventy with bands.